Thomaz-Peres/simple-database-from-scratch/README.md

 Allows compiling common queries once and caching the bytecode for improved performance

 Non-SQL statements like .exit are called “meta-commands”.
 They all start with a dot, so we check for them and handle them in a separate function.

+Next, we add a step that converts the line of input into our internal representation of a statement.
+This is our hacky version of the sqlite front-end.

+Lastly, we pass the prepared statement to execute_statement.
+This function will eventually become our virtual machine.